 Tiffany & Co.
 Introduced the World to Tanzanite.

-In 1968, just one year after the first tanzanite gemstones were found, Tiffany & Co. made a deal to become the stone’s international distributor.
 Soon after, the company began releasing exclusive pieces of fine tanzanite jewelry.
-In their widespread publicity campaign, they frequently used the phrase “Tanzanite can only be found in two places, Tanzania and Tiffany’s.”
+The publicity campaign was effective.
+They coined the phrase, “Tanzanite can only be found in two places, Tanzania and Tiffany’s.”

-Tanzanite rarely has visible inclusions, so when they do occur it lowers the value significantly.
+Tanzanite rarely has visible inclusions, so it lowers the value significantly when they do occur.
 The bluest stones are normally over 5 carats.
 Smaller stones are often less vibrant in color.

 Picking the Right Tanzanite For You

-The newest December birthstone is available in such limited quantities and is growing in popularity.
-For these reasons, it is considered a very rare jewel.
-Because it only forms on a small stretch of land in Tanzania, the stone’s price and availability are entirely dependent on what happens there.
+Tanzanite is available in limited quantities.
+It is also growing in popularity.
+It is a very rare jewel.
+And because it only forms on a small stretch of land in Tanzania, the stone’s price and availability are entirely dependent on what happens there.

-It is important to know how to safely set tanzanite.
-It is recommended that you wear the stone in necklaces or earrings as opposed to rings, for less exposure to wear and tear.
+It is important to know how to set tanzanite safely.
+We recommend wearing the stone in a necklace or earring (as opposed to a ring), for less exposure to wear and tear.
 However, if you choose to purchase a ring, simply ensure that your stone is in a protective setting.

-This December birthstone is generally safe for everyday wear but should be removed for strenuous activity or when you are using chemicals of any kind.
+Tanzanite is generally safe for everyday wear.
+It shouldn’t be worn for strenuous activity or when near any kind of chemicals.
 Tanzanite has good color stability and will not change under normal light exposure or in normal temperatures.

 Like with most stones, regularly cleaning is necessary to keeping your tanzanite looking its best.
 Gently wash with warm water and mild soap.

-Whether you’re gifting a stunning December birthstone to your favorite birthday girl, congratulating a couple on a special wedding anniversary or simply investing in some December jewelry for yourself, you should always feel confident when purchasing.
-We hope this guide helps you better understand the three beautiful December birthstones.
+We always recommend feeling confident when purchasing.
+Whether you’re gifting a stunning December birthstone to your favorite birthday girl or congratulating a couple on a special wedding anniversary.
+Even if you’re simply investing in some December jewelry for yourself.

 Gift a December birthstone this winter!